Alternatives to Nursing Homes

-Aging Waiver: Home and community-based program for individuals 60 years of age or over.
+- Aging Waiver: A home and community-based program for people 60 years of age or over.

-Community HealthChoices: If you’re 21 or older and have both Medicare and Medicaid, or receive long-term supports through Medicaid because you need help with everyday personal tasks, you’ll be covered by Community HealthChoices.
+- Community HealthChoices: If you are age 21 or older and have both Medicare and Medicaid, OR receive long-term supports through Medicaid because you need help with everyday personal tasks, you’ll be covered by this program.

-Independence Waiver: Home and community-based program for individuals with physical disabilities.
+- Independence Waiver: A home and community-based program for people with physical disabilities.

-Nursing Home Transition: Program to help nursing home residents to move back into their home and the community.
+- Nursing Home Transition: A program to help people living in nursing homes move back into their homes.

-LIFE (Living Independence for the Elderly): Allows the elderly to live independently on their own while receiving services and supports that meet the health and personal needs of the individual.
+- LIFE (Living Independence for the Elderly): A program that allows the elderly to live on their own while receiving services and supports that meet their health and personal needs.

-OBRA Waiver: Home and community-based program for individuals with severe developmental physical disabilities.
+- OBRA Waiver: A home and community-based program for people with severe developmental physical disabilities.

-Specialized Services: Program to provide training, encouragement, and other tangible supports, which enable a person to acquire, regain, improve, or maximize their skills and abilities.
+- Specialized Services: A program to provide training, encouragement, and other supports to help a person to get, regain, improve, or maximize their skills and abilities.